naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 **Traditional WAN deployments:**
 - Individual device configuration
-- configuration is not standardized organization wide
+- Configuration is not standardized organization wide
-- focus is on link connectivity, not the required performance for applications
+- Focus is on link connectivity, not the required performance for applications
 - Typically difficult to migrate to another WAN service

+#### SD-WAN
+* Cisco acquired Viptela in 2017 to enhance their SD-WAN solution
+* It provides automated setup of WAN connectivity between sites
+* Monitoring and failover is automated
+* Traffic flow is application aware

+#### SD-WAN Benefits:
+- Automated, standardized setup of connectivity between sites
+- Transport independent
+- Simplified, integrated operations
+- More flexibility and easier to migrate WAN services
+- The required, predictable performance for important applications
+- Integration with the latest cloud and network technologies
+- Lower cost